RepellantMold/Screamverter/readme.md

 |    Mxx |      (No-op)      | Ditto again.                                                                                                                                                                   |
 |    Nxx |      (No-op)      | Ditto yet again.                                                                                                                                                               |
 |    Oxx |      (No-op)      | Do you get it now?..                                                                                                                                                           |

-# License

-[0MIT/MIT-0/MIT No Attribution](LICENSE), it can be relicensed under users discretion.